 • A certificate of approval may be issued to the applicant where the EPA considers that the project / activity will not have or is unlikely to have a significant environmental impact; or that the project discloses sufficient mitigation measures to ensure the acceptability of the anticipated impacts.

-- Where further study is necessary to determine the level of EIA required, the applicant will need to prepare an environmental review/ initial environmental examination or evaluation. - The proponent or applicant will be required to prepare and environmental impact study in accordance with Section 14 o f the EMPL if the project /activity will have or is likely to have a significant impact on the environment.
+The proponent or applicant will be required to prepare an environmental impact study in accordance with Section 14 of the EMPL if the project /activity will have or is likely to have a significant impact on the environment.